Prajjwal/lambda-papers/_posts/2019-10-14-linux-file-locking-ruby.md

 The script acquires an exclusive lock and writes its `PID` to it.
 The lock acquisition is skipped if you pass in `no_lock` as the first command line parameter.
-If you open two terminal and run `ruby flock.rb` in each, you will ind that the process that starts second simply blocks until the first process exists, and therefore each process prints out exactly what *it* wrote to the file last.
+If you open two terminal and run `ruby flock.rb` in each, you will find that the process that starts second simply blocks until the first process exists, and therefore each process prints out exactly what *it* wrote to the file last.
 Now do that again, but invoke the second process as follows `ruby flock.rb no_lock`.
 You'll find that *process_2* doesn't hesistate writing its